 Day 29: Zagreb

 Head back to Zagreb for a final day and chill out before leaving the country!

 There is a lot to see and do in Croatia.
-You could probably even extend the trip another month and you’d still be covering new ground.
+You could extend the trip another month and you’d still be covering new ground.
 After all, there are over a thousand Croatian islands in the Adriatic Sea and tons of little towns and places to go hiking.
-Whatever you choose, you’ll have plenty of choices to choose from.
+Whatever you choose, you’ll have plenty of choices.
 Let this Croatia itinerary be your guide.